See answer

 • Doxorubicin with cyclophosphamide

 Drug-induced lupus usually clears up within six months of the last dose of medication.
-If you are being treated for cancer and are concerned about the potential side effects, talk to your oncologist.
+If you're concerned about cancer treatment side effects, talk to your oncologist.

 Leukemia and Lupus Symptoms in Common